ietf-artarea/ad-comments/iesg-evaluation/draft-ietf-oauth-selective-disclosure-jwt-19/ballot-or13.md

 Is it safe to allow selective disclosure within the audience claim?
 Does the safeness vary between SD-JWT and KB-JWT?

-### Requirement for typ in Key Binding JWT

-Due to the nature of typ in Key Binding JWT, there does not appear to be a way to signal that specific audience values are expected for a profile, or that other specific header parameters are REQUIRED.
-For example, it would not be possible to signal that a key binding token was expected to use x5c, x5t, or x5u, because kb+jwt is mandatory.

-Consider adjusting the typ parameter to MUST be kbt+jwt, when the existensibility model of JWT is not needed.

-I like the idea of knowing that "kb+jwt" will not contain additional header parameters or validity claims, but I'm not sure that it's reasonable to prevent profiles from reusing it.

-TLDR: mandating a specific value for typ in KB-JWT seems against the explicit typing guidance for JWTs.

 ## Comments

 Thanks to Henry S. Thompson for the ARTART review.

 I agree there is some possible confusion regarding string, JSON text, and UTF-8, consider the language from STD90:

 ```
 A JSON text is a serialized value.